 • Blood-clotting diseases

 • Lip asymmetry

 Besides, all dermal fillers have the potential to lead to some complications.
 Most of them are related to volume and technique, but some are also related to the using material itself.
 The majority of reactions are mild and temporary, such as bruising and trauma-related edema.

-If you want to get a feel of how it’s like to have permalip implants, you can go for hyaluronic acid-based dermal fillers first.
+If you want to get a feel of what it’s like to have permalip implants, you can go for hyaluronic acid-based dermal fillers first.
 That way, you’ll be able to see your future look before committing to surgery.
 Hyaluronic acid-based dermal fillers make you get used to your new enhanced lips.
 Therefore, once 4 and 6 months pass, you can opt for the more permanent solution of lip implants or another round of dermal fillers, it’s all up to you.
-Hyaluronic acid-based dermal fillers support and shapes the tissues of the lips after injection.
-The benefits of using hyaluronic acid fillers include being able to control over lip volume, having gradual steps of treatment and experiencing less bruising and swelling compared to other dermal fillers.
+Hyaluronic acid-based dermal fillers support and shape the tissues of the lips after injection.
+The benefits of using hyaluronic acid fillers include being able to control lip volume, having gradual steps of treatment and experiencing less bruising and swelling compared to other dermal fillers.